sebastianhaberey/nsd/nsd/README.md

 ### How to get the IP address for a discovered service?

-First, do you really need the IP address?
+First, do you really _need_ the IP address?
 If you just want to connect to the service, the host name that is supplied with the service should do just fine.
-In fact, connecting by host name is recommended on the [Apple Devloper Forums](https://developer.apple.com/forums/thread/673771?answerId=662293022#662293022).
+In fact, connecting by host name is recommended on the [Apple Developer Forums](https://developer.apple.com/forums/thread/673771?answerId=662293022#662293022).

-If you do need the IP address, you can configure your discovery like this:
+If you _do_ need the IP address, you can configure your discovery like this:

 ```dart
 final discovery = await startDiscovery(serviceType, ipLookupType: IpLookupType.any);